-- 3. When University personnel (including student workers) forward information and reports regarding a crime or incident to the Dean of Students and the Director of Campus Safety and Security, which may include the complainant's personally identifiable information, all such communications are conducted in a manner that seeks to protect the confidentiality of the complainant inasmuch as possible. - 4.
+- 3. When University personnel (including student workers) forward information and reports regarding a crime or incident to the Assistant Vice President for Student Life and Athletics and the Director of Campus Safety and Security, which may include the complainant's personally identifiable information, all such communications are conducted in a manner that seeks to protect the confidentiality of the complainant inasmuch as possible. - 4.
 The report of outcomes from student disciplinary proceedings excludes a complainant's personally identifiable information. - 5.
 Permanent records and all resulting reports exclude the complainant's personally identifiable information.